 Technical Studies Plan and Adaptive Management for Funks and Stone Corral Creeks

 The Authority will prepare a Technical Studies Plan prior to construction activities to guide fisheries technical studies to be conducted prior to and during construction activities, as well as ongoing monitoring during operations.
-Using information from these field studies, along with currently available information, the Authority would prepare a Funks and Stone Corral Creeks flow schedule that could be incorporated into the Reservoir Operations Plan that would identify the approach for releases, including release schedules and volumes, a monitoring plan, and an adaptive management plan to maintain fish in good condition consistent with California Fish and Game Code Section 5937 in Funks and Stone Corral Creeks.
+Using information from these field studies, along with currently available information, the Authority would prepare a Funks and Stone Corral Creeks flow schedule that could be incorporated into the Reservoir Operations Plan that would identify the approach for appropriate releases, including release schedules and volumes, a monitoring plan, and an adaptive management plan.
+The goal of these studies would be to maintain fish in the reach of Funks Creek between Golden Gate Dam and Funks Reservoir, and in the reach of Stone Corral Creek between Sites Dam and where Stone Corral Creek crosses the Glen Colusa Main Canal (approximately 5.3 linear miles east of the dam) in good condition consistent with California Fish and Game Code Section 5937.
+These reaches were identified for the Technical Studies Plan because they are the section of the creeks that have natural flow as they are between each main dam and downstream infrastructure that under existing conditions regulates, modifies, or otherwise utilizes the creeks for water distribution and drainage.
 Releases into Funks Creek would be made through the transition manifold at the base of Golden Gate Dam and a new pipeline that terminates at Funks Creek below the dam.
 These facilities would carry up to 100 cfs with a release range of 0 to 100 cfs into Funks Creek.
 Releases into Stone Corral Creek would be made through the permanent outlet at Sites Dam.
 This outlet would have a release range of 0 to 100 cfs, with an emergency release capacity of up to 2,500 cfs.

 The technical studies plan will be developed during the permitting and design process and will be adopted prior to land acquisition.
 Preparers of the plan will be technical experts in consultation with fisheries experts from CDFW, NMFS, and USFWS.
 The contents of the technical studies, which will gather data ultimately used to adaptively manage flows released into Funks and Stone Corral Creek, are described below.